-Old picture of me at age 16 in 1979 and recent picture of me at age 46 in 2009.
+Old picture of me at age 16 in 1979 and recent picture of me at age 46 in 2009 and with my ol' DX-20 and HQ-170A in 2013.
 YIKES!!

 Active as TK/K3STX in Apr.
 2010; LA/K3STX in Feb.
 2011; 6Y5/K3STX in Aug.
-2012.
+2012; KP2/K3STX in April 2015.
 QSL via K3STX buro

 I was first licensed as KA3BOD in 1978 at age 15.
 It was the peak of sunspot cycle 21 and the bands were CROWDED; as Novice on 15 meters we were working DX like it was next door.
 I assumed it would always be like this (turns out I was very wrong).
 I was on the air day-and-night until I went to college in 1981.
 Changed callsign to N4HEK in 1983 since I was now in North Carolina and didn’t like the idea of “KA3BOD/4” for the rest of my life.
 Was basically off the air from 1981 until 2003.
 During this time got married, had kids, and moved to Potomac, MD.
-Once my two girls got to sleep through the night I got on the air again and changed my call back to a 3-land callsign.
-Yet another baby (a boy) was born in 2004, so starting this “sleeping” problem all over again.
-With the vanity license program I chose K3STX.
-Principle interest is chasing DX on 40/80 meters and my operating mode is exclusively CW.
-After using paddles and iambic keying most of my life, I have recently started playing with and restoring old Vibroplex bugs (still use the computer for contesting).
-I like the feel of bugs, but it is frustrating that I can copy 60 wpm but can now only send 20 wpm.
-Practice, practice, practice.
-When you hear me on the air I will be using one of my favorite bugs, shown below.
-My iambic paddles are a Kent TP-1.
-I like them much more than the Begali Simplex paddles I USED to own.
+Once my kids got to sleep through the night I got on the air again and changed my call back to a 3-land call-sign.
+With the Vanity license program I chose K3STX.
+My operating mode is exclusively CW and my main interest now is chasing DX.
+For fun and exercise I still play lacrosse on a "Grandmasters" lacrosse team and I am obsessed with the music of the Grateful Dead, I am a Dead Head and have been so for more than 30 years.
+What a long strange trip it's been.